What is One Health?

 - Animals as Sentinels for Environmental Risks: Diagnosing lead poisoning in a dog may serve as a sentinel or warning for risk of lead poisoning in children that live in the same household or environment.

-- One Health Clubs: Students on the Grafton and Medford Tufts campuses organized clubs to collaborate on interdisciplinary One Health activities such as One Health Day.
-If you are interested in joining the Grafton club, join the e-list.
-To join the Medford club, contact Jennifer Allen.
+- One Health Clubs: Students on the Grafton, Boston, and Medford Tufts campuses organized clubs to collaborate on interdisciplinary One Health activities such as One Health Day.

 Tufts is preparing One Health leaders across all schools and levels of the university, and empowering them to address medical and environmental problems at the local, national, and global level.